YahooArchive/express-state/README.md

 Data can be exposed at two different scopes: the app's scope, and a request/response's scope via `app.expose()` and `res.expose()` respectively.

-Express State uses Express' built-in "locals" system.
-When data is exposed at the app's scope a special `app.locals.state` object is created and used as the backing store for all `app.expose()` calls.
+Express State uses Express's built-in "locals" system.
+When data is exposed at the app's scope, a special `app.locals.state` object is created and used as the backing store for all `app.expose()` calls.
 Express also merges `app.locals` with `res.locals` to create the context object in which views/templates are rendered.
 This means that, by default, data exposed at the app's scope will also be present when rendering views/templates for _all_ requests.

-Express State sets up a similar relationship using prototypal inheritence where `res.locals.state` inherits from `app.locals.state`.
+Express State sets up a similar relationship using prototypal inheritance where `res.locals.state` inherits from `app.locals.state`.
 This means data exposed at the request scope will also contain exposed data from the app's scope.
 If values for the same namespace are exposed at both scopes, the request/response scope